What Obvi Learned In 2019

 The more technologically advanced vehicles become, the more specialized knowledge is required to fix them.
 This is especially true for electronic components such as sensors, backup cameras and entertainment displays.

-With so many different things that can go wrong with vehicles, it’s now more important than ever to make sure that you’re protected from expensive repair bills.
+With so many different things that can go wrong with vehicles, ensuring you’re protected from expensive repair bills is now more important than ever.
 With an Obvi extended warranty, you can get up to 8 years and 160,000 kilometres of comprehensive coverage, including complex electrical components.
 Get a free instant quote or chat with a live agent.